dcj/Clojure-GeoSpatial-Study-Group/README.md

 Currently working to assign/apportion/aggregate Census block population into H3 hexagons.

 When I started this task, I came up with something somewhat similar to `ovid.feature`, but not nearly as good or capable.
-Once @willcohen explained `ovid`, I reworked my code and it is all feature-based now.
+After I heard @willcohen explain `ovid`, I reworked my code and it is all feature-based now.
 Huge improvement!

 #### Current comments/thoughts/ideas WRT ovid.feature:

 Seems like it would be good to have a `feature?` predicate.

 Given a feature, I want to access its properties, and add new properties.
 The current functions `assoc-properties` and `update-properties` are fine, but they are kind of blunt tools.
 Let's say I want to assoc in a new key/value into the existing property map, seems like I need to

 ```
 (defn add-properties-to-feature